We use cookies to offer you a better experience and analyse site traffic.

 Consumer Rights

 Jonathan advises and has acted in claims involving consumer rights legislation.
-Recently, he has acted on behalf of a claimant in a dispute alleging unfair terms in the carriage contract of a national airline.
+He has recently advised on consumer rights in the context of a domestic building dispute and he has acted on behalf of a claimant in a dispute alleging unfair terms in the carriage contract of a national airline.

-Discrimination in the provision of goods and services
+Discrimination in the provision of goods and services, housing and public functions

 Employment Agencies and Conduct of Employment Agencies and Employment Businesses Regulations 2003